learithe/2019-01-23-ESR-MASC/index.md

 </iframe>
 {% endif %}

-<h4>This is the website for the ESR Data Carpentry workshop held at KSC on 30-31 January..</h4>
+<h4>This is the website for the ESR Data Carpentry workshop held at MASC on 23-24 January..</h4>

 <h2 id="general">General Information</h2>